 The party decides to borrow a boat from Nanjo to attack the Nichirinmaru, and after some jokes about Maya trying to skipper, the audience got a cutscene that showed Chizuru and Kandori were on board the Nichirinmaru.
 Chizuru actually seems to want Kandori to take over the NWO, something Kandori thinks has to do with her being a woman, but then doesn’t elaborate on?
 The fuck?
 I feel like the localization’s been going downhill this session.
 Kandori says he doesn’t care about who’s in charge here, and Chizuru talks about how his only concerns seem to be Tatsuya (“The Paradox”) and the party.
 Gosh, I can’t imagine why that would be Chizuru, it’s almost like one of them killed him or something!
 I think the actual intent is that Kandori is in tune with Nyaralathotep’s game and realizes the party is what’s really important here, but I think the fact that Nanjo/Elly stabbed him to death in the past shouldn’t be overlooked!

 At this point, Tatsuya starts firebombing the Nichirinmaru.
 Just… straight up.
 Kandori somehow knows Tatsuya’s responsible even though they can’t even see the explosions from where they are.
 In any event, he and Chizuru escape via one of the submarines they’re keeping on the ship.
 This is done in pre-rendered CG, and it’s probably the first one in the game I’d consider “poor,” which is still a pretty good proportion of good-to-bad cutscenes by the standards of the era!
 First off, there’s the design of the ship itself, which is disguised as a cruise ship… except for the blatantly obvious submarine launch bay in the fucking middle.
-It’s not just a bad design, but it looks hideous.
+It’s not just a bad design for its purposes, but it looks outright hideous.
 Secondly, the game tries to mix its great 2D (a close-up of Kandori) with its simply passable 3D, and it looks baaaaad.

 Session 3 now, from the return to Aoba Park to… well, actually we dicked around for a bit after the last major milestone, so I guess I’ll say “until Tatsuya took us to the Alaya Shrine.”

-The return to Aoba Park is a bit of a bore, and I can’t imagine it ever being much better.
+The return to Aoba Park is a bit of a bore, and I can’t imagine it ever being all that grand.
 The Persona 1 and 2 games are not built in such a way that you can get an interesting experience out of repeat dungeons, though for what it’s worth, other series don’t tend to do much better!
-We did run into one of those wandering secret bosses that the Persona 2 games have, one named Nata, during our very first battle, so that was nice.
+We did run into one of those wandering secret bosses that the Persona 2 games have, one (pictured) named Nata, who appeared during our very first battle, so that was nice.
 Apparently, Nata can actually show up during your first trip and will absolutely rock you, so I can’t help but feel fortunate about how things played out, considering the guy was doing more than half our health with each hit even now!
 (When his buff was active, I mean.)

 At this point, the group overhears a broadcast saying that “several seminars [are] being sponsored by international celebrities,” supposedly on the subject of purifying Jokers.
 One such seminar is taking place at SMILE Hirasaka (“Smile Mall”), hosted by Ginji “Prince Taurus” Sasaki.
 No alternate universe redemption for this guy!
 Curiously, after this scene, Baofu remarks on how strange it is that NWO is collecting kegare not just from Jokerized humans, but also from normal humans, something we won’t learn they’re doing until we investigate these seminars!
 He also wants to know, “What about the ‘pure’ humans?” a concept that hasn’t come up at all, although maybe he’s just extrapolating?
 Geeze, what’s with these lines?